 Supporting and Accelerating Innovation in Education

-- Testing, evaluating and recommending appropriate new technology-based instructional tools and resources.
+- Testing, evaluating, and recommending as appropriate new technology-based instructional tools and resources.

-- Researching, designing and recommending digital education delivery models for use by pupils and teachers that include age-appropriate multimedia instructional content.
+- Research, design, and recommending virtual education delivery models for use by pupils and teachers that include age-appropriate multimedia instructional content.

-- Researching, developing and recommending annually to the department criteria by which cyber schools and online course providers should be monitored and evaluated to ensure a quality education for their pupils.
+- Researching, developing, and recommending annually to the department criteria by which cyber schools and virtual course providers should be monitored and evaluated to ensure a quality education for their pupils.

-- Identifying and sharing best practices for planning, implementing and evaluating online and blended education delivery models with intermediate districts, districts and public school academies to accelerate the adoption of innovative education delivery models statewide.
+- Identifying and sharing best practices for planning, implementing, and evaluating virtual and blended education delivery models with intermediate districts, districts, and public school academies to accelerate the adoption of innovative education delivery models statewide.

 Providing Leadership for This State’s System of Digital Learning Education

-- Developing and report policy recommendations to the governor and the legislature that accelerate the expansion of effective online learning in this state’s schools.
+- Developing and reporting policy recommendations to the governor and the legislature that accelerate the expansion of effective online learning in this state’s schools.

-- Providing a clearinghouse for research reports, academic studies, evaluations and other information related to online learning.
+- Providing a clearinghouse for research reports, academic studies, evaluations, and other information related to virtual learning.

-- Promoting and distribute the most current instructional design standards and guidelines for online teaching.
+- Promoting and distributing the most current instructional design standards and guidelines for virtual teaching.

-- In collaboration with the department and interested colleges and universities in this state, supporting implementation and improvements related to effective digital learning instruction.
+- In collaboration with the department and interested colleges and universities in this state, supporting implementation and improvements related to effective virtual learning instruction.

-- Pursuing public/private partnerships that include districts to study and implement competency-based technology-rich online learning models.
+- Pursuing public/private partnerships that include districts to study and implement competency-based technology-rich virtual learning models.

-- Creating a statewide network of school-based mentors serving as liaisons between pupils, online instructors, parents, and school staff and provide mentors with research-based training and technical assistance designed to help more pupils be successful online learners.
+- Creating a statewide network of school-based mentors serving as liaisons between pupils, virtual instructors, parents, and school staff, as provided by the department or the center, and provide mentors with research-based training and technical assistance designed to help more pupils be successful virtual learners.

-- Convening focus groups and conduct annual surveys of teachers, administrators, pupils, parents, and others to identify barriers and opportunities related to online learning.
+- Convening focus groups and conducting annual surveys of teachers, administrators, pupils, parents, and others to identify barriers and opportunities related to virtual learning.

-- Producing an annual consumer awareness report for schools and parents about effective online education providers and education delivery models, performance data, cost structures and research trends.
+- Producing an annual consumer awareness report for schools and parents about effective virtual education providers and education delivery models, performance data, cost structures, and research trends.

-- As part of this initiative, the Michigan Virtual shall work collaboratively with districts and intermediate districts to establish a plan to make available online resources that align to Michigan’s K-12 curriculum standards for use by students, educators, and parents.
+- Providing an internet-based platform that educators can use to create student-centric learning tools and resources for sharing in the state’s open educational resource repository and facilitate a user network that assists educators in using the content creation platform and state repository for open educational resources.
+As part of this initiative, the Michigan Virtual University shall work collaboratively with districts and intermediate districts to establish a plan to make available virtual resources that align to Michigan’s K-12 curriculum standards for use by students, educators, and parents.

-- The number of enrollments in each online course in the immediately preceding school year.
+- The number of enrollments in each virtual course in the immediately preceding school year.

-- The number of enrollments that earned 60% or more of the total course points for each online course in the immediately preceding school year.
+- The number of enrollments that earned 60% or more of the total course points for each virtual course in the immediately preceding school year.

-- The completion rate for each online course.
+- The pass rate for each virtual course.

-- Developing prototype and pilot registration, payment services and transcript functionality to the statewide catalog and train key stakeholders on how to use new features.
+- Supporting registration, payment services, and transcript functionality for the statewide catalog and train key stakeholders on how to use new features.

-- Collaborating with key stakeholders to examine district-level accountability and teacher effectiveness issues related to online learning under section 21f and make findings and recommendations publicly available.
+- Collaborating with key stakeholders to examine district level accountability and teacher effectiveness issues related to virtual learning under section 21f and make findings and recommendations publicly available.